 A virus is a piece of software that can infect a computer without permission or knowledge of the user.
 Computer viruses can wreak havoc on computer systems, deleting files and stopping the computer from working altogether.
 Because viruses can be dangerous and hard to remove from a computer once it’s infected, it’s easier to make efforts to prevent a virus infection.

-So how do you prevent a virus infection?
+So, how do you prevent a virus infection?

-5. Don’t open attachments you don’t know, even if they’re from people you know.
+- Don’t open attachments you don’t know, even if they’re from people you know.
 They may have unknowingly sent you a virus.

-Most viruses come in through email attachments, so it’s especially important to pay attention to incoming emails.
+Most viruses come in through via email attachments, so it’s especially important to pay attention to incoming emails.
 As long as you’re careful about which attachments you open, which programs you download, have a firewall, and use an up-to-date anti-virus program, you should be relatively safe against most virus attacks.

-A note about different operating systems.
-The majority of viruses affect the windows operating systems, like Windows XP.
-The Mac, especially OS X, has a significantly less amount of viruses that can infect it.
+The majority of viruses affect the windows operating systems.
+The Mac computer has a significantly less amount of viruses that can infect it.
 There are tens of thousands of viruses for the PC and only a few hundred for the Mac.
-However, I would still run an anti-virus program, like McAfee Virex, on the Mac just to be better safe than sorry.
+However, it is still important to run an anti-virus program on your Mac.